 Continual learning (CL) offers a natural paradigm for adapting models to this evolving data, aiming to accumulate knowledge across a sequence of domains rather than training a static model on a fixed dataset~\cite{wang2024comprehensive}.
 In security analytics, this paradigm is already well-recognized for addressing temporal drift in malware detection, where models are periodically updated through sequential retraining~\cite{continuous} or replay-based strategies~\cite{rahman2025madar}.
 We further identify that representation shift, where data differ across abstraction levels (e.g., increasingly stripped binaries), poses an analogous challenge.
 While prior work often employs transfer learning~\cite{ying2018transfer} for adaptation between single domains, we argue that CL's cumulative knowledge provides a distinct advantage.
 As illustrated in~\autoref{fig:motivate_binary}, even a basic CL approach enables stronger forward transfer to each subsequent task than independent single-task fine-tuning.

 Nevertheless, applying CL in security-critical scenarios is highly constrained.
-Strict data-handling policies, privacy regulations, and storage limits render dominant strategies such as full retraining or data replay infeasible~\cite{lai2019enabling, raynal2025conflict}, forcing reliance on data-free adaptation.
-Yet, existing methods remain inadequate, as the constraint amplifies two coupled challenges to effective model adaptation, both critical for security deployment.
+Strict data-retention and sharing regulations for malware samples and proprietary binaries, together with progressively arriving large-scale data, make dominant strategies such as full retraining or data replay infeasible~\cite{lai2019enabling, raynal2025conflict}.
+This setting fundamentally amplifies two coupled challenges to effective model adaptation.
 First, models struggle to preserve prior knowledge without old data, leading to \emph{catastrophic forgetting}~\cite{hayes2020remind}.
 We find this issue to be surprisingly severe in malware detection: as validated in~\autoref{sec:eva_cmp_cl}, adapting to new threats causes striking forgetting of older yet still-relevant malware, with the F1-score of all existing methods dropping below~0.8 within three years.